Customers & Automation

 Included allocations

-Allocations are calculated based on the number of active seats on your Pro plan.
+Allocations are calculated based on the number of billable bookable team members on your Pro plan.
 Transactional and campaign messages share a single pool per channel, there is no separate campaign limit.

 SMS allocation (AU and GB only)